 This was a completely new course that Disney was trying out, and it did have some kinks.
 At a bunch of spots throughout, the course was too narrow for people to be able to run.
 Everyone was walking, so we had to walk too.
 We ran through Epcot to Hollywood Studios to Animal Kingdom and then finished at ESPN’s Wide World of Sports.
 Along the way were different photo opportunities with Chewy, Storm Troopers, Darth Varder, and so many more.

 Mom and I did pretty good until about mile 6.
 Then came the fall.
 Apparently mom was throwing away her water cup, somehow slipped and landed on the ground.
 All I know is a turned around and she’s just laying there.
-Of course, the first thing I start doing is laughing.
-This is so unbelievably typical of my mom-she once tripped in New York City and cut open her face and then had to stand in line for Broadway tickets with a napkin.
+This is so unbelievably typical of my mom – she once tripped in New York City and cut open her face and then had to stand in line for Broadway tickets with a napkin.
 Well, turns out she’s totally okay with just a little scrapped knee.
 But we end up going to the medical tent and start patching her up.
 Next thing I know, the balloons are coming.

 Now, we had been doing really well, but had stopped to take pictures along the way and wasted some of our time.
 Mom and I start running and get well ahead of the balloons.
 But, next thing I know, she wants to stop at the LONGEST bathroom line I have ever seen.
 So of course, the balloons pass us.
 This was like mile 8.
 The rest of the time was just us trying to keep ahead of the balloons (and doing very well at it).
 This was when it got so frustrating that the course was so narrow and you couldn’t always run.